 If you think you have bed bugs, do not try to treat on your own.
 Without in-depth knowledge of bed bug biology and behavior, the proper professional tools, and entomological training, it’s more than likely that you will just push and scatter bed bugs rather than eliminating them.
 DIY tactics and store bought products may kill a few bed bugs, but ultimately it will repel bed bugs, pushing them out of their hiding places.
 This is also true for throwing out affected box springs and furniture.
 Bed bugs will simply find other hiding spaces in your home rather than being thrown out.
 Doing things on your own makes it even more challenging and time consuming for pest control professionals to eliminate bed bugs when the pests are scattered throughout different rooms and harder to find.
 Call the bed bug professionals at AAI Pest Control or fill out the contact form on this page to schedule a bed bug inspection at your home!

-What Are Bed Bugs?
-Professional Pest Control Services in Tracy CA
+What Are Bed Bugs Professional Pest Control Services in Tracy CA?

-Serving
+Serving Northern California

 Modesto | Turlock | Stockton | Livermore | Pleasanton